Modeling Random Directions in 2D Simplex Data: Simulations and Results

-Before fitting our models to real data, we present a simulation study with the following goals.
-First, we wanted evidence that our models could correctly recover the model parameters for data generated according to their respective models.
+\textbf{Simulation overview} The simulation study is conducted with following goals in mind.
+First, we wanted evidence that if we used our models for inference, our models could correctly recover the model parameters for data generated according to their respective models.
 Next, with this menagerie of simulated data, we could examine how these models behave in mis-specified settings and how to address model selection.
 Then, while fitting these models, we might notice inefficiencies in our sampling scheme and develop better approaches.
 Finally, inspecting the results might yield additional insights about the behaviors of these models.

-To that end, we used a Dirichlet distribution with $\alpha = 1$ to generate 500 "locations" in $\Delta^2$.
+To that end, we used a uniform distribution to generate 500 "locations" in $\Delta^2$.
 We created observations in six different ways.
 First, we generated observations using Von Mises($\pi$, 5).
 Next, we created them using a mixture of Von Mises($\frac{\pi}{2}$, 5) and Von Mises($\frac{3\pi}{2}$, 10) with mixing probability of 0.3 and 0.7 respectively.
+As discussed in the supplementary material, these models are the \textit{iV} and \textit{iVM} models respectively.
 While these two methods did not use the spatial information, the remaining methods do.
-Third, we simulated observations according to SVM specified in Model \eqref{model:SvM} with a mean of $\pi$.
-Fourth, we created them according to SVM-c specified in Model \eqref{model:SvM-c}.
-One component's mean was set to $\frac{\pi}{2}$ and the other component's mean to $\frac{3\pi}{2}$.
+Third, we simulated observations according to \textit{SvM} specified in Model \eqref{model:SvM} with a prior mean of $\pi$ for all locations.
+Fourth, we created them according to \textit{SvM-c} specified in Model \eqref{model:SvM-c}.
+One component's mean was centered at $\frac{\pi}{2}$ and the other component's mean at $\frac{3\pi}{2}$.
 There was equal probability of using either component.
-Next, we used the SVM-p model, \eqref{model:SvM-p}, to simulate observations.
+Next, we used the \textit{SvM-p} model, \eqref{model:SvM-p}, to simulate observations.
 We again used means of $\frac{\pi}{2}$ and $\frac{3\pi}{2}$.
-Finally, we simulated according to SVM specified in Model \eqref{model:SvM} with a mean of $0$.
+Finally, we simulated according to \textit{SvM} specified in Model \eqref{model:SvM} with a prior mean of $0$ for all locations.
 This will test whether our model can handle data that appears to be separated due to where we set zero, but is actually connected.